A Simple Guide to Small Business Write Offs

 - How Do Business Write Offs Work?

-- What Expenses Can I Write off for My Small Business?
+- What Expenses Can You Write Off for Your Small Business?

 What Are Business Write Offs?

-Business write offs are expenses that are essential to running your business and can be claimed as tax deductions.
-These expenses are subtracted from revenue to figure out total taxable income for a company.
-The more expenses a small business owner can claim as write offs, the less tax they likely have to pay.
+Business write offs are expenses that are essential to running your business and you can claim them as tax deductions.
+These expenses get subtracted from your revenue to determine the total taxable income for your business.
+The more expenses that your small business can claim as write offs, the less tax you are going to have to pay.

-That said, to qualify for write offs a business must be run with the purpose to make a profit; it can’t be a hobby.
+That said, to qualify for write offs, a business must be run with the purpose to make a profit, and it can’t be a hobby.
 Most for-profit business expenses are at least partially deductible.

-The IRS further clarifies: “To be deductible, a business expense must be both ordinary and necessary.”
-Simply put, the expense has to be common to your industry and helpful for your line of work.
-Still, the expense doesn’t have to be absolutely indispensable to be considered necessary.
+The IRS states that for an expense to be deductible, a business expense needs to be both ordinary and necessary.
+Simply put, the expense has to be a common expense within your industry and helpful for you to do your work.
+Still, the expenses don’t have to be absolutely indispensable to get considered necessary.

-A life coach writes off her business cell phone bills.
-Taking calls from clients is a common practice in life coaching, so a cell phone is considered an ordinary expense.
+For example, an ordinary expense could be a life coach writing off their business cell phone bill.
+Taking calls from clients is a common practice in life coaching, so a cell phone would be considered an ordinary expense.

-However, if a handyman produces an extremely expensive TV commercial advertising his business and then tries to expense the costs, he might be turned down by the IRS.
-After all, such an over-the-top marketing campaign isn’t necessary for his business’s success the way flyering is.
+However, what if a handyman produces an extremely expensive TV commercial that advertises his business?
+If they try to expense those costs they will most likely get shut down by the IRS.
+After all, such an over-the-top marketing campaign isn’t necessary for business purposes.

-Personal, living or family expenses can’t be written off as part of a business’s taxes.
-On the other hand, a small business owner can expense a purchase that has both personal and business uses, according to the IRS.
-The owner must divide the cost between personal and business and then write off the business proportion.
+Personal, living or family expenses can’t get written off as part of your business’s taxes.
+On the other hand, a small business owner can expense a purchase that has both personal and business uses.
+You just need to make sure you divide the cost appropriately between personal and business use.
+Then, you can write off the business proportion.

-For example, if you want to expense your home internet you need to figure out how much you use it for business.
-Here’s one method: if you work 40 hours a week, that’s 160 out of 672 hours in a month or 24 percent.
-For an internet bill that’s $62 per month, you could expense 24 percent or $14.88.
+For example, if you wanted to expense your home internet.
+You need to figure out how much you use for business.
+Let’s say you work 40 hours a week, which is 160 out of 672 hours in a month, or 24 percent.
+If your internet bill is $62 per month, you could then expense 24 percent of that amount, or roughly $14.88.